ChelovekHe/Lego_classification/README.md

 `Assets`: 5 kits, 6 images for each kit, one for each side of the packaging box.

+`Requirements`:

-`Requirements`:Use mobile phone and/or tablet camera/video to capture an image of the product packaging – **this should work in any orientation and is intended to be captured by a child**
+(1) Use mobile phone and/or tablet camera/video to capture an image of the product packaging – **this should work in any orientation and is intended to be captured by a child**

-Compare this to an inventory of preloaded database assets and determine the product being captured.
+(2) Compare this to an inventory of preloaded database assets and determine the product being captured.

-It should be possible to load additional assets into the database and to identify new packages without further configuration.
+(3) It should be possible to load additional assets into the database and to identify new packages without further configuration.